Get Access Tokens

 |Your own custom API||JWT||The API Identifier for your custom API registered in the Auth0 Dashboard|

-Access Tokens can have multiple target audiences as long as your custom API's signing algorithm is set to RS256.
+In only one specific instance, Access Tokens can have multiple target audiences.
+This requires that your custom API's signing algorithm is set to RS256.

 audience of your custom API identifier and a